Skip to content

 Absence of military documentation of an in-service sexual assault, see

-In cases where the only evidence of the personal trauma stressor are behavioral changes that may be markers of the claimed trauma, an examination is almost always needed because the marker itself does not establish the occurrence of the stressor, but the opinion of the qualified examiner can provide credible and probative evidence to make that determination.
+In cases where the only evidence of the personal trauma stressor is behavioral changes that may be markers of the claimed trauma, an examination is almost always needed because the marker itself does not establish the occurrence of the stressor.
+Still, the qualified examiner’s opinion can provide credible and probative evidence to make that determination.

-• Whether a medical opinion can provide evidence for occurrence of the claimed in-service personal trauma stressor based on the marker and the Veteran’s lay statement, and
+• Whether a medical opinion can provide evidence for the occurrence of the claimed in-service personal trauma stressor based on the marker and the veteran’s lay statement and

 • Whether that claimed stressor is related to current PTSD symptoms.

-Important: In order to ensure the examination request language is adequate, use the existing examination request tools to generate the necessary PTSD MST or PTSD personal trauma (non-MST) medical opinion based on the nature of the claimed stressor.
+Important: To ensure the examination request language is adequate, use the existing examination request tools to generate the necessary PTSD MST or PTSD personal trauma (non-MST) medical opinion based on the nature of the claimed stressor.

 References: For more information on: